 Coaching Staff

-D.J.
-Rodkey, Head CoachD.J.
-Rodkey takes over as the Head Coach of the Thundering Herd for Boys and Girls Track & Field this season, succeeding Ed Boardman who remains on the coaching staff as a veteran assistant.
-Coach Rodkey, entering his third year on the Thundering Herd coaching staff and his fifth year as a track & field coach, is the Computer Systems Networking Teacher at Carlisle High School.
+RodkeyD.J.
+Rodkey enter his second season as the Head Coach of the Thundering Herd for Oudoor Boys and Girls Track & Field, succeeding Ed Boardman who remains on the coaching staff as a veteran assistant.
+Coach Rodkey, entering his fourth year on the Thundering Herd coaching staff and his sixth year as a track & field coach, is the Information Technology Teacher at Carlisle High School.
 Prior to joining Carlisle, Coach Rodkey was the Head Cross Country Coach at Blairsville High School and an Assistant Varsity Track & Field Coach at Saltsburg High School, both of which have now merged to become River Valley High School.
 Rodkey has worked with multiple state qualifiers and medalists at Saltsburg and Carlisle, including 2018 state medalist Jenna Beitel.
-His most recent state medalist was Rhyan Mitchell, the 2022 District 3 Champion in the triple jump who also placed 6th at the PIAA State Championships and the prestigious Penn Relays that year.
-He has also had the privilege to be around some of Indiana County's hall-of-fame athletes and coaches including Angel Piccirillo and Rick Foust.
-Coach Rodkey has also had the privilege to work with several successful head coaches who became mentors to him including Ed Boardman (Carlisle), Michael Gentile (Homer-Center), Melissa Milanak (River Valley), Chris Matava (United), and Matt Rodkey (Homer-Center), his father.
+His most recent state medalist was Rhyan Mitchell, the 2022 District 3 Champion in the triple jump, who also placed 6th at the PIAA State Championships and the prestigious Penn Relays that year.
+He has also had the privilege to be around some of Indiana County's hall-of-fame athletes and coaches, including Angel Piccirillo and Rick Foust.
+Coach Rodkey has also had the privilege to work with several successful head coaches who became mentors to him, including Ed Boardman (Carlisle), Michael Gentile (Homer-Center), Melissa Milanak (River Valley), Chris Matava (United), and Matt Rodkey (Homer-Center), his father.

-Coach BoardmanEd Boardman is taking a step back this year after a leading the Herd through a hugely successful past 15 years.
+Coach BoardmanEd Boardman took a step back in 2023 after leading the Herd through a hugely successful 15 years.
 As the Head Coach from 2008-2022 Coach Boardman added many years to the banners that hang in the High School Gymnasium.
 The banner that looms the largest being the Indoor Distance Medley Relay that won the NATIONAL Championship on March 10th, 2017.
 That night, at the Armory in New York City, Sam Affolder, Jared Griffie, Isaac Kole, and Noah Affolder broke the US National record for the event, last set in 2001; sixteen years prior.
 He also takes great pride in his milers’ dominance.
 For a HS boy to break into his top-5 at 1600, he would need to run 412 or faster.
 A HS girl would need to go 5:01 or faster.
 Many school records from around the state of PA would not even make his top-5.
 Not to mention that Noah Affolder’s 8:42.94 en route time is the fastest 3200 ever run in PA indoor history.

 In his last stint as an Assistant Coach he spent 2004-2007 as the long distance coach at Shippensburg University during Spring Track seasons under the tutelage of Olympian and World Championships’ Bronze Medalist Steve Spence.
 During his four seasons of coaching at the collegiate level, his athletes claimed 22 PSAC places, including 5 individual Conference championships.
 He coached one All-American, Kelly Stewart, who placed 4th at NCAAs in the 10K and later qualified for the US Olympic Trials in 2008.
 Boardman attended Shippensburg University himself, was a varsity athlete throughout his four years of undergraduate study, and served as a team captain for both the cross country and track teams for the 1999-2000 season.